tfabris/BlueGigaEmpeg/README.txt

   Contents/Java/hardware/arduino/avr/cores/arduino/HardwareSerial.h

-Ctrl-click on the file "HardwareSerial.h" and select "Open With" and choose your favorite quick text editor program to edit the file with it.
-Locate the following code section:
+Ctrl-click on the file "HardwareSerial.h" and select "Open With", and choose your favorite quick text editor program to edit the file with it.

+Regardless of which operating system you are doing this with, once you have HardwareSerial.h open, locate the following code section:

          #if !defined(SERIAL_TX_BUFFER_SIZE)
          #if ((RAMEND - RAMSTART) < 1023)